 Looking for a top-class university with accessible study fees in Europe?
-The European university system is mostly based on public funding, that is why European universities can provide excellent quality for very low or even no tuition fees at all!
+The European university system is mostly based on public funding, that is why European universities provide excellent quality Master’s degrees for very low or sometimes even no tuition fees!

-Europe offers a huge number of international Master's programmes that you can apply to.
-International students in Europe enjoy great living standards, cities full of culture, and an intense social life.
+Europe offers a huge number of international Master's programmes you can apply to.
+International students in Europe enjoy great living standards, cities full of culture, and active social lives.

 In general, EU students should have the same rights when they move to another EU country.
-They can even apply for the European Health Insurance Card and enjoy the same type of medical care they receive in their home country.
-Things are more complicated for non EU/EEA students, who usually need to pay tuition fees and apply for private medical insurance.
+They can even apply for the European Health Insurance Card (EHIC) and enjoy the same type of medical care they receive in their home country.
+Things are more complicated for non-EU/EEA students, who usually need to pay higher tuition fees and apply for private medical insurance.

 EU citizens studying in the EU

-EU citizens are automatically entitled to study in other EU member states: they should not be paying higher tuition fees and they should be able to receive a residence permit (in order to obtain financial support as any other national student).
-Usually, the same works for EEA and Swiss students too, although some conditions regarding public student loans and residence permits might differ for them.
+EU citizens are automatically entitled to study in other EU member states: they should not be paying higher tuition fees, and they should be able to receive a residence permit (in order to obtain financial support as any other national student).
+Usually, it works the same for EEA and Swiss students too, although some conditions regarding public student loans and residence permits might differ for them.

 Non-EU citizens studying in the EU